 A sub-licence of IP rights must be in writing and signed by both parties.
-Notarisation and legalisation is not required, but sub-licences of the following IP rights must be recorded with Rospatent:
+Notarisation and legalisation are not required, but sub-licences of the following IP rights must be recorded with Rospatent:

-- Patents (including for inventions, utility models and industrial designs). - Trade marks and service marks (including under national and international registrations). - Topologies of integrated circuits (only if they are registered with Rospatent). - Achievements of selection (including for plant varieties and animal breeds).
+- Patents (including for inventions, utility models and industrial designs). - Trade marks and service marks (including under national and international registrations). - Topologies of integrated circuits (only if they are registered with Rospatent). - Selection achievements (including for plant varieties and animal breeds).

-Failure to record a sub-licence of the above rights will result in the sublicensing being invalid and unenforceable against third parties (Article 1232 (6) of the Russian Civil Code).
+Failure to record a sub-licence of the above rights will result in the sublicensing being invalid and unenforceable against third parties (Article 1232 (6), Russian Civil Code).